rrama08/rrama08.github.io/architecture/arch_sprint.md

 ## LAMA Immersion Huddle team
 The immersion huddle team consists if the following team members for a development org with multiple sprint teams and a product architect or senior developer who acts as a lead across teams.
 Depending upon the structure of the organization this can be adjusted for a single sprint team to include all members of the team.

-1. SCRUM Master
+1. SCRUM Master/s
-1. Product Owner
+1. Product Owner/s
 1. Product Architect
 1. Technical representative from each Sprint team.
 For small teams, all team members may be invited.